June 2026 Documents

-Policy Plan Amendments and Zoning Changes
+Policy Plan and Zoning Amendments

 The City of Ontario is evaluating proposed changes to The Ontario Plan to address property owner requests, comply with state laws, and consider associated environmental impacts.
 More than 1,300 acres are being evaluated for land use and housing policy changes.